 the last rate at which the AUD / EGP was traded (bought or sold) in the international markets.

 All foreign exchange providers charge a fee for providing their service and this fee is usually contained within the exchange rate margin (or difference to the mid-rate).

 Some providers such as Transferwise will quote you the mid-rate (or close to) and charge a separate percentage fee.

 Getting a good market rate is mainly about timing however the transaction margin

 you end up being charged can be considerably reduced by around a few percent (of total amount being exchanged) for

 travel money and possibly over 5% to 6% when sending money.

 The exact potential savings depends on the currencies being exchanged and the amount you are transferring and if you are willing to shop around.

-The foreign exchange rates and products compared on this page and website are chosen from a range of products that bestexchangerates.com has access to and are not
+General advice: The information on this site is of a general nature only.
+It does not take your specific needs or circumstances into consideration.
+You should look at your own personal situation and requirements before making any legal, accounting or financial decisions.
+The foreign exchange rates and products compared on this page and website are chosen from a range of products that bestexchangerates.com (BER) has access to and are not

 representative of all the products available in the market.
 The use of terms "Best" and "Top" are not product ratings and are subject to our disclaimer.